aleshaleksey/fansys23/monsters-npcs/monsters-and-dragons.md

 - Lycanthropes are immune to "physical" damage.
 - Lycanthropes are at least resistant to "poison" and "disease".
 - Lycanthropes have an alternate form of a beast (though this is never a herbivorous beast).
 Less powerful lycanthropes have little control over this transformation.
-- Lycanthropes have a weaken against "piercing" and "slashing" resistances are negated by weapons made of silver.
+- Lycanthropes' "piercing" and "slashing" immunities are negated by weapons made of silver.

 ___
 ### Werewolf, lesser